THORACIC SKELETON ANATOMY

 • Subcostal angle formed at convergence

-• Sealed by the diaphragm
+• Sealed by your diaphragm

-• Aids in respiration
+• Aids in your respiration

 THORACIC FEATURES